Invoca/declare_schema/README.md

 During the initializtion process for generating migrations, `DeclareSchema` will trigger the `eager_load!` on the `Rails` application and all `Rails::Engine`s loaded into scope.
-This sometimes won't load all the necessary models for generating migrations against, so we've introduced a callback that when defined is executed just after this eager loading process.
+If you need to generate migrations for models that aren't automatically loaded by `eager_load!`, load them in the `after_load_rails_models` block.

 **Example Configuration**